l33tllama/leofebey.com/pages/04.blog/workshop-patreon/item.md

 Eventually when I'm in a more stable financial position, I'll share these things more publicly.

+I'll still be making blog posts on various things I feel are important to share with the world (eg. highly useful technical solutions to problems) but Patreon I think will be more about the details of projects I'm working on.

 ## Patreon Snippet

 Here is a small snippet of my latest Patreon post (only available to supporters)